Goals

 RecoveryYou can keep training hard without feeling beat up all week

-If none of these are moving after a fair trial, the plan is likely too loose to create change or too aggressive to support training.
+If none of these are moving after a fair trial, the plan is probably too loose to create change or too aggressive to support training.
+The fix is usually a smaller calorie move, better protein consistency, or more honest recovery.

 Common mistakes

 The biggest mistake is trying to do everything fast.
-Recomposition is a high-skill goal because it needs enough food for training and enough restraint for fat loss.
+Recomposition needs enough food for training and enough restraint for fat loss.
 Huge deficit days followed by high-calorie weekends usually cancel each other out.

 Another mistake is using scale weight as the only judge.
 Recomposition often hides in plain sight if you do not look at lifts, waist, photos, and weekly averages together.